chughes-pika/maketour/README.md

 you think should be updated!

 ## How to use this repo
-`cd` to the lesson of your choice and follow along with the comments in the Makefile
+`cd` to the lesson of your choice and follow along with the comments in the Makefile.
+I used `GNU Make 4.2.1` for this project.
+Please make sure this is the version you used before creating issues for misbehaving lessons.